 STEP 3 (Implementation): Act as Pacesetters as You Run

-The third step of our operations program is all about implementing the changes and running with them towards impactful results.
-This stage typically involves processes such as using what we’ve learned to create a baseline, observing best practices, measuring the performance and progress, facilitating clear communication, and recognizing a need to iterate.
+The third step of our operations program is all about implementing the changes and running with them toward impactful results.
+This stage typically involves processes such as using what we’ve learned to create a baseline, observing best practices, measuring performance and progress, facilitating clear communication, and recognizing a need to iterate.

 If you are a business leader who has experienced a major change program, you’re aware that subpar implementation can break even the best-planned programs.
 Translating plans into measurable outcomes is not a walk in the park – and many companies fall during the running stage.
 Well, unless you have “pacesetters” such as Focused Energy to lend their expertise and help you achieve your goals.

-The main reasons behind the ineffective implementation of changes cluster around deployment of resources, prioritization of activities, and organization-wide ownership of the change.
+The main reasons behind the ineffective implementation of changes cluster around the deployment of resources, prioritization of activities, and organization-wide ownership of the change.

-Regarding the latter, keep in mind that change ownership is more than alignment – you might all be rowing in the same boat but with different commitment to the task at hand.
+Regarding the latter, keep in mind that change ownership is more than alignment – you might all be rowing in the same boat but with a different commitment to the task at hand.
 For example, let us assume you saw someone stealing a random car in a parking lot: How compelled are you to inform the authorities and follow up on the proceedings?
 Now assume that it’s your vehicle that’s been stolen: You would take proactive action to recover the car, right?
 This highlights the need for ownership within the entire workforce.
 Focused Energy helps you clearly define the owner of each goal and core function of the business.

 Under this stage, the opportunities for improvement are aligned with the organizational goals and business vision to ensure results are impactful and transformative.

 Our continuous improvement approach attempts to answer the question: Does the initiative deliver measurable impacts?
-This means determining the key performance indicators (KPIs) for each opportunity identified in the “walking” stage and assessing its end result.
+This means determining the key performance indicators (KPIs) for each opportunity identified in the “walking” stage and assessing its result.